BlueCycleOps/st2-ansible-ha/README.md

 vagrant up
 ```

+### Datastore encryption key

+When the `st2ha` playbook is run, it checks for and generates a StackStorm encryption
+key, placing it in `files/st2/datastore.json`.

+If you already have a datastore encryption key, simply create the directory `files/st2`
+and place your `datastore.json` file in there.
+Our role checks for the existence of this
+file and will use the existing key if it already exists.

+This key will be copied over to the hosts during the `stackstorm-workers.yaml`
+and `stackstorm-controllers.yaml` playbooks as part of the `StackStorm.st2` role.

 ### Distributing CA certificates

 The `BlueCycleOps.ssl` role is able to distribute a CA certificate to all of the